Isaac25silva/Ball_detect-DNN/scripts/readme.md

 ## Convert format Nubots YAML to CSV

-The file YAML, should be in the same folder of script.
+The file YAML, should be in the same folder of the script.

 Execute the program in terminal.